tedsluis/ansible-dump1090/README.md

 ## Table of contents

-## Why manage dump1090 hosts using Ansible?
+## Why manage hosts using Ansible?

+I have several raspberry pi's and orange pi's that run dump1090, piaware, dump1090-tools (collectd), etc. I reinstall them freqently.
+It takes a lot of steps to install all the packages and edit all the configuration files.

+It is hard to install new dump1090 devices in the same way.
+It is easy to forget steps or do it differtly.
+None of my dump1090 devices were the same until I started using Ansible.

+With Ansible I can

 * Keep control over the installed packages and configuration settings on your linux devices.
-* Configure Linux and the applications using 'code' instead doing it manually.
+* Configure Linux and the applications using 'code' instead of doing it manually.
 * Deploy packages and settings from one centralized management host.
 * Deploy updates rapidly over multiple hosts.
-* Guarantee that your devices are always in the correct same state after every reinstall.
+* Guarantee that my devices are always in the correct same state after every reinstall.

 Ansible just checks the state.
 If it is already in that right state, it does nothing.
 But if it isn't then Ansible will configure it in the right state!